Overview

 Please note: for the lending rules to work, both SRS and non-SRS rules have to be activated.
 This means you should have 11 Major: Japan rules activated in total.

-The illustrations below will explain how the two lending rules work alongside the existing rules.
+The illustrations below explain how the two lending rules work in conjunction with the existing rules.

 Converting a Non-Disclosure Result into a Disclosure

-Our Major: Japan rules have been updated to give clients the ability to convert any non-disclosure result into a disclosure alert.
+Our Major: Japan rules have been updated to allow clients to convert any non-disclosure result into a disclosure alert.
 This new capability covers all Major rules, with the exception of the Major: Japan - Diluted Denominator and the Major: Japan - Lending - Prime rules.

 In the context of our Major: Japan rules, this enhancement is especially valuable as the rule sets rely on swinging thresholds.
-Additionally, there are various scenarios which require a disclosure, e.g. change of purpose of the holding or change of address of the joint holders but are not covered by the FundApps rule engine.
+Additionally, there are various scenarios that require disclosure, e.g., a change of purpose of the holding or a change of address for the joint holders, but are not covered by the FundApps rule engine.
 For more detailed information, please refer to the aosphere memorandum on Japan.

 When using the new functionality, it is absolutely crucial to convert to disclosure all results of all entities and all Major: Japan rules (with the exception of Major: Japan - Diluted Denominator and Major: Japan - Lending - Prime) for a given issuer for the day on which you wish to anchor a value, for a disclosure that was made outside of FundApps.